CatchTheTornado/askql/README.md

 4) Link the project to askql command
    `npm link`

-Now it should be able to enter the console!
-(We use REPL for that) `askql`
+Now you should be able to launch the interpreter (We use REPL for that).
+`askql`

 ### Usage